 I love cars.
 I don’t think there wasn’t a time that I wouldn’t sit with my dad and oogle some beautifully restored Tri-Five or 70s muscle machine that passed by.
 We never had anything classic growing up, but I can tell you that when I came in to the world, the old man traded in his 1966 Dodge Coronet (with a 440) for a 1972 Ford Pinto station wagon, because, well, sometimes a man gives up what he loves for his family.
 I can tell you that I carry some deep-seated guilt over that life choice.

 My love of cars extends beyond make or model, and crosses over years.
 I would love nothing more that to have a 1957 Plymouth Fury in my garage, not because it tears up asphalt, but for the beauty of the design.
 To me, cars produced now are too similar, too generic.
 A ’57 Fury?
-The slope of the top, the lines on the fins, the overhang above the headlights – this car screams class, and from a time when the US was full of hope and optimism about the future.
+Exner knew what he was doing with the creation – the slope of the top, the lines on the fins, the overhang above the headlights – this car screams class, and from a time when the US was full of hope and optimism about the future.
 My 1965 Ford Thunderbird has an instrument panel reminiscent of a rocketship, which calls to mind the expanding space program and race to the moon.
 The late 60s and early 70s muscle cars?
 Reminders of a time when gas was cheap, and we were on top of the world – until the subsequent oil crises in 1973 and 1979.
 Cars are always a reminder of our past – our collective and personal histories – however, many have been treated with a sense of disposability, with most crushed and recycled into other things.
-The ones that remain can light our sentimentality into a fire of who were once were, and what we can still aspire to.
+The ones that remain can light our sentimentality into a fire of who were once were, and what we can still aspire to be.

 The Lost Road is a photoblog dedicated to classic cars and trucks everywhere, showcasing the ones that cross my path – some restored or modified and loved, others a work in progress, and the unlucky few that are abandoned and being reclaimed by time through decay.